Himeji Castle: Samurai Fortress In Japan – Best Osaka Day Trip

 Himeji Castle (aka Himeji-jo) is the biggest Samurai castle in Japan, and arguably one of the coolest and most photogenic places in the entire country.

 The design and history here are incredible and very worth a visit even from other parts of Japan.
-Himeji Castle can be visited easily on a day trip from nearby places like Kobe, Osaka or Kyoto.This guide will explain how you can get there, and everything you need to know before you go!
+Himeji Castle can be visited easily on a day trip from nearby places like Kobe, Osaka or Kyoto.This travel guide will explain how to get there, and everything you need to know before you go!

 History Of Himeji Castle